Max G. Bollag: Life

 In 1963, after several stops, the gallery premises were located on Werdmühlestrasse.
-In 1998, Bollag retired from his work at the age of 85.
+He built a very close professional relationship with Daniel Schinasi, the founder of the Neofuturism, showing a passionate support on his painting and style.
+Max Bollag and Daniel Schinasi collaborated for more then 40 years by the 60's till Max elderly age and remain friends.In 1998, Bollag retired from his work at the age of 85.
 He died on September 13, 2005.

 Picasso's Still Life with Portrait, which was stolen during the Nazi period from Dr Meyer-Udewald, reappeared after World War II at the Bollag gallery which sold it to the Galerie Benador in Geneva from which the Phillips Collection acquired it.
 A settlement was reached with the heirs.

 Seven Picassos were stolen from the Bollag gallery in 1974.
 They were found and returned six years later.